 The mural came into existence thanks to efforts by the Montavilla Neighborhood Association and PSAA.
-Working together in just one week they secured partial funding, an artist team, and a mural permit.
+Working together in just one week they secured community-supported funding, an artist team, and a city mural permit.

 PSAA, the Montavilla Neighborhood Association, and Montavilla Farmers Market officially introduced the mural to the neighborhood by hosting a community meeting where artists, organizers, and farmers came together to talk about how they sow radical seeds in the community with the work they do.

 At the meeting, Javier Lara of Anahuac Produce spoke about his work as a farmer, community leader and activist for human rights.
 His philosophy on farming stems from a deep connection to nature, and his practice mimics those beliefs.
 Javier says farming is “more than just local or organic, it has to do with community, and human beings are part of this system.”
 Javier also fights for farmworkers’ rights as well by working in partnership with PCUN-Pineros y Campesinos Unidos del Noroeste (Northwest Treeplanters and Farmworkers United).
 PCUN is Oregon’s farmworkers union and the largest Latino organization in the state.